 - Home Price: $346,800 median purchase price; $1,299 median monthly rent

 If you’re someone who appreciates seasonal changes and a tight-knit community, Ann Arbor is one of the best places to live in retirement.
-As one of the best college towns in the U.S.—with University of Michigan located in the heart of the city—you’ll get to experience urban living, community involvement, restaurants, and shopping all in one place!
-On top of that, retired residents can rest easy with access to the best hospital in Michigan at University of Michigan Health.
-If you enjoy spending time outside, choose from outdoor activities like hiking and boating at Huron River Water Trail, or exploring Matthaei Botanical Gardens & Nichols Arboretum.
-On the weekends, feel the buzzing atmosphere at the historic Main Street that’s lined with bookshops, cafes, restaurants, and boutiques.
-And art lovers can look forward to yearly festivals like the Ann Arbor Art Fair, the country’s largest juried art fair—while music and film lovers can check out Ann Arbor Summer Festival (A2SF)!
+As one of the best college towns in the U.S.—with the University of Michigan located in the heart of the city—you’ll get to experience urban living, community involvement, restaurants, and shopping all in one place!
+Additionally, retired residents can rest easy with access to the University of Michigan Health, one of the best hospitals in Michigan.
+If you enjoy spending time outdoors, consider elderly-friendly activities like boating along the Huron River Water Trail, hiking through the Bird Hills Nature Area, or exploring lush arrangements at the Matthaei Botanical Gardens and Nichols Arboretum.
+For city-based fun, feel the buzzing atmosphere by visiting the bookshops, cafes, restaurants, and boutiques lining historic Main Street.
+Meet your neighbors while picking up fresh produce, poultry, and baked goods from over 130 Michigan vendors at the over 100-year-old Ann Arbor Farmers Market.
+Or attend Ann Arbor festivals like Ann Arbor Art Fair—the country’s largest juried art fair—or music and film showcases at the Ann Arbor Summer Festival (A2SF)!

 Charleston, SC